uom-hands-on-workshop/workshops/_sources/topics/activities1.md

 (human) Input:

 ```
 Considering your identified key problems and categories in students' comments, please update your list with suggested actionable improvements.
 For each suggestion on how to minimise identified problems, please use t-shirt sizing for estimating the task required to address the issue and explain your estimation.
-Consider the context of the SWEN90007 subject (Software Design and Architecture) (document here attached), including project requirements, workload, lecture materials, feedback processes, and team dynamics.
 ```

 **Tips**: